Hello and welcome once again to our roundtable, Breaking Down Banana Fish!

-ROBIN: Melinda, I too loved Sing’s “that’s what I’m talkin’ about!” reaction to being able to get back in the action.
+ROBIN: MJ, I too loved Sing’s “that’s what I’m talkin’ about!” reaction to being able to get back in the action.
 Go, Sing, go!

 CONNIE: The lack of a police response in volume 16 really bothered me when I first read the series.
 It was like they were having a war in the middle of New York City, and nobody noticed.
 And it is especially glaring in a series where police activity has figured heavily in the plot a few times before.
 As far as Super-Ash goes, matching wits with a mercenary army was where I drew the line.
 I could accept everything else before this, but for some reason waging a war against French mercenaries was just too crazy for me.

 I did like the Ash rescue mission carried out by all the other characters, though.
 While it wasn’t as polished and professional as an operation run by Ash, they did it, and it felt more like an effort of skilled teen gang members (if that even means anything) than Ash’s plans usually do.
 And it was a little more interesting because of it.